uilibs/uiprotect/README.md

-# Python Wrapper for Unifi Protect API
+# Unofficial UniFi Protect Python API and Command Line Interface

 [![Latest PyPI version](https://img.shields.io/pypi/v/pyunifiprotect)](https://pypi.org/project/pyunifiprotect/) [![Supported Python](https://img.shields.io/pypi/pyversions/pyunifiprotect)](https://pypi.org/project/pyunifiprotect/) [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) [![CI](https://github.com/briis/pyunifiprotect/actions/workflows/ci.yaml/badge.svg)](https://github.com/briis/pyunifiprotect/actions/workflows/ci.yaml)

-This module communicates with Unifi Protect Surveillance software installed on a UnifiOS Console such as a Ubiquiti CloudKey+ or Unifi Dream Machine Pro
+This module communicates with UniFi Protect Surveillance software installed on a UniFi OS Console such as a Ubiquiti CloudKey+ or UniFi Dream Machine Pro.

 The API is not documented by Ubiquiti, so there might be misses and/or frequent changes in this module, as Ubiquiti evolves the software.

-The module is primarily written for the purpose of being used in Home Assistant for the Custom Integration called `unifiprotect` but might be used for other purposes also.
+The module is primarily written for the purpose of being used in Home Assistant core [integration for UniFi Protect](https://www.home-assistant.io/integrations/unifiprotect) but might be used for other purposes also.

-Requires Unifi Protect version 1.20 or higher and Python 3.9+.
+Requires UniFi Protect version 1.20 or higher and Python 3.9+.

 ## Install